-Recruitment Marketers are entering the profession primarily through two paths: from Recruiting and from Marketing.
-For companies that hire a dedicated Recruitment Marketer, most start out with one person in the role.
-Even the largest companies with dedicated Recruitment Marketers have small teams, as the discipline is still emerging.
-This is another reason why today’s recruiters must have Marketing skills to find and engage candidates.
+For companies that hire a dedicated recruitment marketer, most start out with one person in the role.
+Even the largest companies with dedicated recruitment marketers currently have small teams.
+This is another reason why today’s recruiters must have marketing skills to find and engage candidates.

-At some companies, the Marketing department provides Talent Acquisition with Recruitment Marketing support such as branding and design, career page management, social media management and content creation.
-Other companies use the services of a Recruitment Marketing agency.
+At some companies, the marketing department provides talent acquisition with Recruitment Marketing support such as branding and design, careers page management, social media management and content creation.
+Other companies invest in Recruitment Marketing services from a specialized Recruitment Marketing agency.

-All of these are valid ways to implement Recruitment Marketing in order to find and attract candidates in today’s competitive job market.
+All of these are valid ways to implement offline & online Recruitment Marketing in order to find, attract and retain talent in today’s competitive job market.
 As candidates become more digital, mobile and social in how they search for jobs and potential employers, the discipline of Recruitment Marketing will evolve to be as sophisticated as B2B and B2C Marketing.